Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 Version: 3.5.0 // 2023-09-17
 Added: Checkbox to disable promotional notice.
-Improved: Plugin security with adding more escaping, sanitization.
+Improved: We have strengthened the form builder plugin's security by adding more escaping, and sanitization.
-Fixed: Live URL link was broken on settings page.
+Fixed: The live URL link was broken on the settings page.

 Version: 3.4.1 // 2023-09-04
-Fixed: Admin notice permission and prevent API request for drafted or trashed forms.
+Fixed: Admin notice permission and prevent API requests for drafted or trashed forms.

 Version: 3.4.0 // 2023-08-16
-Added: New settings to show input field option label in entries for select, checkbox etc fields.
+Added: New settings to show input field option label in entries for select, checkbox, etc. fields.
 Added: Compatibility with Elementor 3.15 release.
 Imrpoved: Optimized rating widget.
 Improved: Show fixed field names for Listing First Name and Listing First Name.
+[Preview](https://prnt.sc/dKYz94jje0IH)
 Fixed: Elementor widget help button URL.
 Fixed: Elementor loading issue.